jason-laumeister/jason-laumeister.github.io/resume/index.md

 ## How far am I willing to regularly commute?

-I live in Santa Cruz County California, about two hours drive south of San Francisco.
+I live in Santa Cruz County California, about two hours south of San Francisco by car.

 Below is a map of where I can comfortably commute on a daily basis.
 If the job location is outside of the red box, the work has to be very compelling for me to consider a regular commute.
 For an awesome project I've commuted as far north as San Francisco a couple of times a week.